 We combine leading-edge treatments with compassionate, supportive care.
 This personalized approach to your well-being helps you face a brain or spine condition with confidence and hope.

 Why Choose Us for Our Brain and Spine Support Services?

 At Kettering Health, we know emotional support is as important as medical treatment when you’re dealing with a serious health issue.
 We offer a variety of support services to help you connect with others in the community affected by neurological disorders.
 We’re here to guide you through diagnosis, treatment, recovery, and beyond.

 Brain Tumor Support Group

-Kettering Health Main Campus hosts the Southwest Ohio Brain Tumor Support Group.
+Kettering Medical Center (will be Kettering Health Main Campus) hosts the Southwest Ohio Brain Tumor Support Group.
 The group encourages patients, family members, and friends to share their experiences about coping with brain tumors.

 We hear from experts about the latest treatments and research.
 We also do activities like exercise or scrapbooking.
 The support group features guest speakers on topics like cancer rehabilitation and integrative medicine.

 The group meets the second Monday of every month from 7:00-8:30 p.m.